HectorRguez/snn_izhikevich/README.md

 3. **Data selection:** The execution data is indicated by the `ORIGIN_DATA` variable on the makefile.
 Data is assumed to be normalized, and is stored in a csv format.

+3. **Neuron type selection:** `NEURON_TYPE` can be *IZHI* or *LIF*.
+This repository is focused in the Izhikevich neuron model.
+However, for comparison purposes, Leaky Integrate & Fire neurons are also supported.

 3. **Generating Vitis HLS IP, the HW platform and the Vitis Workspace** After selecting the board and network, please execute: ```make```.
 The default target generates the snn IP, exports the hardware and creates a new Vitis workspace inside `Vitis/ws`.

 4. **Running the network:**  The generated workspace can be opened directly with Vitis and can be executed directly to the target board.